 Concerning watemelon, Mogaji says very few products sell as much as watermelons in Nigeria.
 He adds that he makes over 100 percent turnover on his investment in watemelon alone every three months.

-Vegetables That Sell Fast
+Vegetables That Sell Fast (Vegetable Farming)

 Abdulhakeem says, “Pepper, the general one and the green one used in making salad and all sort of things, is one.
 Water melon and cucumber also sell fast.
 Pepper is planted and harvested within three months, attracting considerable profit in the market.
 Pepper is always selling in the market – because almost everybody eats pepper, but not everybody, for example, likes okro.